mitchell-merry/livesplit-zdoom/README.md

 tested with Dismantled, an LZDoom 3.82 game

+# MEGA DISCLAIMER
+I am bad at Rust

+This is a hard language

 ## Compilation

 This auto splitter is written in Rust.
 In order to compile it, you need to